-PFAC members lend their expert thoughts and ideas by participating in regular PFAC meetings, participating in hospital committees and providing feedback in a variety of other ways.
+- PFAC members lend their expertise by participating in regular PFAC meetings and hospital committees, reviewing materials, and providing feedback in a variety of other ways.

 In the words of some of our members:

 "I’ve had the—I’ll call it a privilege—to be involved in some pretty high-end meetings of topics that normally a person not trained in the world of medicine would not be in, but my only role, my only expertise, was the voice of the patient."